open-sce/domaudit/README.md

 - User Login Audit: An audit log of all user login activities.
 This endpoint requires an Admin role in domino

+This service provides 3 ways to request audit reports:
+- A CLI, which is designed to run either inside a Domino workspace or externally
+- An API endpoint, authorised by your Domino API key
+- A web application, deployed as a standalone service

 ---

 ### Helm installation: